honey-team/ufpy/examples/udict.md

 d['id'] # 2
 ```

-You can also use index of key or slice of indexes of keys
+You can also use index of key or slice of indexes of keys:

+> [!CAUTION]
-(warning: in this class first index is 1):
+> In this class first index is 1

 ```python
 d[1] # 2
 d[:] # u{'id': 2, 'content': 'hello, world'} (UDict object)